Contact: Center Director Julie Drizin

 AMERICA’S PROMISE FOURTH ANNUAL JOURNALISM AWARDS

 In 2009, America’s Promise Alliance joined with the Journalism Center on Children & Families to launch its first annual journalism awards for excellence in coverage of youth issues.
 The America’s Promise Journalism Awards honor journalists whose work helps raise national awareness about the needs of the young and inspire communities to put the needs of children and youth first.
-Two recipient receive a $5,000 prize from the Alliance in addition to receiving the Casey medal.
-Winners are announced at the awards dinner in October.
+Each recipient receives a $5,000 honorarium from the Alliance in addition to receiving the Casey medal.
+Winners are announced at the awards dinner in September.